Discover Australian Bioactive Honey Association

 MGO is responsible for the Non Peroxide Activity (NPA) of manuka honey.

-The measurement is for the Methylglyoxal (MGO) compound and not the Total Activity (TA) of the honey.
-A long history of research about MGO efficacy has led to standardised testing and a measurable antibacterial strength.
+The measurement of Methylglyoxal (MGO) compound is performed by a sophisticated method called High Performance Liquid Chromatography (HPLC).
+A long history of research into MGO efficacy has led to a standardised testing method and a measurable antibacterial strength.

-A minimum of 250+ MGO is recommended for the use on wounds and for oral care.
-MGO is stable, long-acting compound and is not affected by the body enzyme catalase, moisture or low heating.
-It penetrates deeper into the body tissue to deliver its antibacterial healing benefits.
+A minimum of 250+ MGO is recommended for medicinal use for wounds, cuts and scratches and for oral care.
+MGO is a stable, long-acting compound and is not affected by the body enzyme catalase, moisture or low level of heating.
+It has the ability to penetrate deeper into the body tissue to deliver its antibacterial healing benefits.

 TA